delunaj23/TicketingService/README.md

 | GET    | `/api/events/{id}`             | Event details with available / reserved / sold counts.        |
 | POST   | `/api/events/{id}/reserve`     | Reserve one available ticket.
 Body: `{ "holderName": "..." }`.|
 | POST   | `/api/tickets/{id}/purchase`   | Mark a reserved ticket as Sold.
 409 if not held by caller.    |

+## Design Decisions

+### Concurrency
+Uses optimistic concurrency via a `Guid ConcurrencyToken` on the Ticket entity.

+If two requests race for the last ticket, only one wins.
+The other receives `DbUpdateConcurrencyException` → 409 Conflict.

+### Architecture
+- Controllers are thin — HTTP concerns only (status codes, routing)
+- Business logic lives in `TicketingService`
+- `ServiceResult<T>` communicates multiple outcomes without throwing exceptions for control flow